Home

 Round-Up of Quick Critiques

 Authors please note: Unless I specifically request a review copy of a self-published novel, these are no longer being accepted for review.
-Authors who would like me to consider requesting a review copy of their self-published novel should follow the procedure outlined on the Contact page.

 New printing technology (often referred to as "POD" for "print-on-demand") makes it economical to print and bind one soft-cover book at a time.
 Publishers like AuthorHouse, BookSurge, iUniverse, Xlibris, PublishAmerica and Lulu which use this new process refuse few, if any, manuscripts and do little, if any, editing.
-Authors considering publishing through one of these houses would be well advised to consider the pros and cons carefully before signing a contract (see, for example, the Writer Beware article on the Science Fiction and Fantasy Writers of America website).
+Authors considering publishing through one of these houses would be well advised to consider the pros and cons carefully before signing a contract (see, for example, the Writer Beware articles on the Science Fiction and Fantasy Writers of America website).
 It has also become easier for authors to set up their own small press publishing houses for the purpose of publishing their own work.
 Both categories of publications are essentially self-published.

 Since I have a number of unpublished novel manuscripts of my own parked on a shelf, I have great respect for the amount of time and effort these authors have put into their work.
 A few authors, such as Libby Cone, do have enough success with a self-published novel to attract a mainstream publisher - see our interview with Libby Cone.
 I hope the following brief critiques will be helpful to both authors and readers.